Lead Management

 - Tighten entry criteria (raise score threshold)

-- Review lead sources (some sources might be consistently bad)
+- Review lead sources (some channels might be consistently bad)

 - Add mandatory data enrichment before pool entry